Cattle feeding: Corn-fed

 Cattle called corn-fed, grain-fed or corn-finished are typically raised on maize, soy and other types of feed.
 Some corn-fed cattle are raised in concentrated animal feeding operations known as feed lots.

 In the United States, dairy cattle are often supplemented with grain to increase the efficiency of production and reduce the area needed to support the energy requirements of the herd.

 A high-energy diet increases milk output, measured in pounds or kilograms of milk per head per day.

 Barley-fed

 In Western Canada beef cattle are usually finished on a barley-based diet.

 Flax

 In some parts of the world flax (or linseed) is used to make linseed oil, and the substance is mixed with other solid cattle feed as a protein supplement.
 It can only be added at low percentages due to the high fat content, which is unhealthy for ruminants.
 One study found that feeding flax seeds may increase omega-3 content and improve marbling in the resultant beef, while another found no differences.

-Other supplements
+Other

-There are many alternative feeds and supplements which are given to cattle; these range from alfalfa and other forages, silages of diverse plants, crop residues such as pea regrowth, straw or seed hulls, residues from other production such as oilseed meal cake, molasses, whey, and crops such as beets or sorghum.
+There are many alternative feeds which are given to cattle, either as a primary or supplemental feed.
+These range from alfalfa and other forages, silages of diverse plants, crop residues such as pea regrowth, straw or seed hulls, residues from other production such as oilseed meal cake, molasses, whey, and crops such as beets or sorghum.